 You should run your code using Go's unit test system.
 We supply you with a set of tests in test_test.go.
 You run unit tests in a package directory (e.g., the mapreduce directory) as follows:

 $ cd mapreduce $ go test

-You are done with Part II when your implementation passes the first test set in test_test.go in the mapreduce package.
+You are done with Part II when your implementation passes the first test (the "Basic mapreduce" test) in test_test.go in the mapreduce package.
 You don't yet have worry about failures of workers.

 The master should send RPCs to the workers in parallel so that the workers can work on jobs concurrently.
 You will find the go statement useful for this purpose and the Go RPC documentation.

 The master may have to wait for a worker to finish before it can hand out more jobs.
 You may find channels useful to synchronize threads that are waiting for reply with the master once the reply arrives.
 Channels are explained in the document on Concurrency in Go.

 The easiest way to track down bugs is to insert log.Printf() statements, collect the output in a file with go test > out, and then think about whether the output matches your understanding of how your code should behave.
 The last step (thinking) is the most important.

 The code we give you runs the workers as threads within a single UNIX process, and can exploit multiple cores on a single machine.
 Some modifications would be needed in order to run the workers on multiple machines communicating over a network.
 The RPCs would have to use TCP rather than UNIX-domain sockets; there would need to be a way to start worker processes on all the machines; and all the machines would have to share storage through some kind of network file system.